dkuang1980/promptsite/README.md

 *You will never miss a prompt version again with PromptSite.*

 PromptSite is a lightweight prompt management package that helps you version control, track, experiment and debug with your LLM prompts with ease.
-It mostly focuses on the experiemental and prototyping phase before shipping to production.
 The main features are:

 - **Version Control**: Track versions during prompt engineering
 - **Flexible Storage**: Choose between local file storage or Git-based storage